Is there a shingles vaccine?

 Symptoms are usually more severe in adults than in children.

 The pain caused by shingles is often severe and can sometimes stay after your rash has gone.
-This is called post-herpetic neuralgia.
-Neuralgia is a sharp, shocking pain that follows the path of a nerve and is caused by irritation or damage to the nerve.
+This is called post-herpetic neuralgia (PHN).
+Neuralgia is a sharp, shocking pain that follows the path of a nerve and is caused by irritation or damage to your nerve.
 It occurs in shingles because the virus affects your nerves.

-Post-herpetic neuralgia is more common as you get older, and more likely if your initial rash was severe and painful.
-Up to half of people who are older than 50 who get shingles will have some form of post-herpetic neuralgia.
-It usually goes within six months, but for some people the pain can last for years.
+PHN is more common as you get older, and more likely if your initial rash was severe and painful.
+Up to half of people who are older than 50 and get shingles will have some form of PHN.
+It usually goes within six months, but for some people, the pain can last for years.
 Your GP will be able to offer you some medicine to help manage your pain.
 The type of medicine will depend on the severity of your pain.
 Always read the patient information leaflet that comes with your medicine.

 Occasionally, shingles can affect other parts of your body.
 If you develop shingles near your eye (ophthalmic zoster), you should see your GP as soon as possible.
-You might need to see an ophthalmologist (a doctor who specialises in eye health, including eye surgery) as your eye can be damaged by shingles if you don’t get the right treatment soon enough.
+You might need to see an ophthalmologist (a doctor who specialises in eye health, including eye surgery).
+This is because your eye can be damaged by shingles if you don’t get the right treatment soon enough.

-Sometimes shingles blisters can become infected.
+Sometimes, shingles blisters can become infected.
 Your GP may prescribe you antibiotics if this happens.
-Try to keep your rash clean and dry to prevent bacterial infections, and try not to scratch the blisters.
+Try to keep your rash clean and dry to prevent bacterial infections, and try not to scratch your blisters.